odemolliens/react-native-logging-tools/README.md

 } from 'react-native-logging-tools';
 ```

-And the others libraries which can bu plugged
+And the others libraries which can be plugged
 ```javascript
 import Reactotron from 'reactotron-react-native';
 import { reactotronRedux } from 'reactotron-redux';